 Muhammad Ali first came to notice when he won the light-heavyweight title in the 1960 Olympics.
 The speed, tactical flexibility and agility under fire that were too much for his early opponents also proved too much for the menacing Sonny Liston, from whom he took the world heavyweight title in 1964.
 He was the first boxer in history to win the heavy weight title for three times.
 He returned, after he was stripped of the title in 1967, to the ring but in 1971 was defeated for the first time by Joe Frazier.
 In later years he took deliberately taking punches to wear down stronger opponents.

 Ali’s speech, once so self-confident, became increasingly slurred.
 He was diagnosed as suffering from Parkinson’s disease, a condition that may or may not have been brought on or aggravated by boxing.
-He now lives, with severe illness, in a Michigan farmhouse with his fourth wife.
-Yet the charisma remains undimmed despite the toll of the illness.
+Lived, with severe illness, in a Michigan farmhouse with his fourth wife until he passed away yet the charisma remained undimmed despite the toll of the illness.

-Ali’s charisma remains undimmed despite the toll of the illness spends most of his time and income supporting causes that promote human rights and world peace.
+In the later part of his life, Ali spent most of his time and income supporting causes that promote human rights and world peace.

 He was born Cassius Clay in Louisville, Kentucky, and startled the sports world by announcing his conversion to Islam in 1964.
 Soon after, he changed his name from Cassius Clay – he called it a “slave name” – to Muhammad Ali.
 But many sports writers, upset that a boxer would dare make a political statement, refused for months to acknowledge his name change.

-Muhammad Ali likes to be remembered as “a man who tried to unite his people through the faith of Islam.”
+Muhammad Ali liked to be remembered as “a man who tried to unite his people through the faith of Islam.”